bangdracaena/hotspot-manufacturers/applications/osprey-5g-audit.md

 ## Product Information (required)
 * Will this product be sold under the company name, or a different brand name?

-SenseCAP is a product line and brand name of Seeed.
-SenseCAP M3 will be sold under SenseCAP brand name.
+  The product will be sold under the trade mark Osprey Electronics.

 * What is this product's model name?
 (Hotspot models with different hardware will need a separate HIP19 application.)

-SenseCAP M3 5G Hotspot
+Osprey Electronics 5G Hotspot G1

 * Is this is a Light Hotspot or a 5G Hotspot?
 (New applications should be for Light Hotspots or 5G Hotspots)